mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 ### Automatic mode detection

-If you don't provide a `mode` in the `RequestCredentialsOptions`, the SDK will determine the mode automatically by checking the user agent of the device in use.
+If you don't provide a `mode` in the `RequestCredentialsOptions`, the SDK will determine the mode automatically by checking the user agent of the device in use:
 Mobile devices will use the same device flow, all other devices the cross device flow.

 ### Same device presentation